 - Chronic Disease Prevention Leadership Meetings: Small group, in-person leadership meetings to identify emerging issues and strengthen processes, organization, and workforce.

 - Programs for New Chronic Disease Directors: Virtual training and support to promote the leadership and management capacity of Chronic Disease Directors and build chronic disease competencies.
-Featured programs include the New Chronic Disease Directors Orientation and Leadership Network and a Mentoring Program.
+Featured programs include the New Chronic Disease Directors Orientation and Leadership Network and a Chronic Disease Director & Emerging Leader Coaching Program.

 - Additional leadership and learning opportunities for Chronic Disease Directors and emerging leaders, such as Gear Up Journal Club in which participants engage in discussion of peer-reviewed literature on leadership and management topics.

-Learn more about the Chronic Disease Directors Forum featured programs and offerings.
+Learn more about Chronic Disease Directors Forum featured programs and offerings.

 STate Activation and Response (STAR) is a rapid cycle organizational development process for improving effectiveness and efficiency in state health department chronic disease prevention and health promotion practices.
 STAR assesses organizational capacity using evidence-based measures of organization and function, works with units to identify opportunities for increasing organizational capacity, and facilitates development of a six-month plan for achieving improvements.